Don Rosenberg works to overturn California sanctuary law SB54 after son killed by immigrant

 “I would say now we’re winning for two reasons.
 One, there is pushback, and two, it’s getting media attention out here that wouldn’t have been gotten prior,” Mr. Rosenberg said.
 “The momentum has shifted.”

-He said he and his allies are still working on final language for their ballot initiative, but said it will require police to provide reasonable cooperation with federal authorities.
-Local police won’t be required to arrest people for immigration violations, but will be pushed to share what information they do have about immigration status so federal officers can do their jobs.
+He said he and his allies are still working on final language for their ballot initiative but that it will require police to provide reasonable cooperation with federal authorities.
+Local police won’t be required to arrest people for immigration violations but will be pushed to share what information they do have about immigration status so federal officers can do their jobs.

 The initiative will also give private citizens a way to make sure their local officials are complying, he said.

 “As much as people try to paint this as a conservative or a liberal agenda item, right and left, it’s really right and wrong,” he said.
 “I would say many of the people on the left, individually, if they had a choice to vote on this issue — which they will — they will vote with us.”

-Immigrant-rights activists are mounting a fierce defense of SB54.
+Immigrant rights activists are mounting a fierce defense of SB54.

 Joseph Villela, policy director at the Coalition for Humane Immigrant Rights, the largest immigrant rights organization in California, blamed an “emboldened racist and anti-immigrant wind” for pushing the anti-SB54 rebellion.

-“Californians should not be fooled by the hateful rhetoric and fear mongering.
+“Californians should not be fooled by the hateful rhetoric and fearmongering.
 Let us be very clear about what this dog whistle effort really is: a coordinated effort to lie to the California electorate for political gain,” he said.

 He compared the ballot initiative effort to Proposition 187, the 1990s-era initiative to deny illegal immigrants access to state services.
 Prop 187 passed but was stymied in the courts.
-It also sparked a massive backlash among the state’s immigrant community and a political shakeup that saw California go from GOP-leaning to solidly Democratic.
+It also sparked a massive backlash among the state’s immigrant community and a political shake-up that turned California from Republican-leaning to solidly Democratic.

-In West Covina, where the debate over whether to join the rebellion stretched for five hours Tuesday night, immigrant-rights activists said the fight is about both political power and money.
-They warned that cities joining the rebellion will see residents — and their tax dollars — flee.
+In West Covina, where the debate over whether to join the rebellion stretched for five hours Tuesday night, immigrant rights activists said the fight is about political power and money.
+They warned that residents — and their tax dollars — will flee cities joining the rebellion.

 One woman told of her grandmother being deported recently for what the woman described as minor crimes.
 Another, who said she used to be in the country illegally, said she was sexually assaulted and didn’t fear reporting the crime at the time — but would now, if California lost SB54.

-But Mr. Spence, the city mayor who tried to have the city join the legal battle against SB54, said the city is put in a bind by the law.
+But Mr. Spence, the mayor who tried to have the city join the legal battle against SB54, said the city is put in a bind by the law.
 He pointed to the example of a deportable migrant picked up for domestic violence.

 “We cannot contact ICE, but we cannot let him go home,” Mr. Spence said.

-He faced jeers from the pro-sanctuary activists for his claim but he persisted, saying that the chief effect of SB54 was to prevent the state’s prisons and jails from being able to turn over criminals for deportation.
-ICE says that’s led to sweeps where agents and officers have to go out into the communities to pick up people they were blocked from taking custody of in prison.
+He faced jeers from the pro-sanctuary activists for his claim, but he persisted.
+He said the chief effect of SB54 was to prevent the state’s prisons and jails from being able to turn over criminals for deportation.
+ICE says that has led to sweeps where agents and officers have to go out into communities to pick up people they were blocked from taking custody of in prison.

-“The result of ICE being forced out to round people up in the community has been, as some of you have said, collaterals,” Mr. Spence said. “if you want to protect DACA we need to stop that and let them get people in the jails.”
+“The result of ICE being forced out to round people up in the community has been, as some of you have said, collaterals,” Mr. Spence said.
+“If you want to protect DACA, we need to stop that and let them get people in the jails.”

 The Washington Times Comment Policy